Sharp Pain When Biting Down: Should I See a Dentist Fast?

 Is sharp biting pain always a dental emergency?

 Not every instance of sharp pain when biting constitutes an emergency, but it does usually warrant professional evaluation.
 Brief, mild sensitivity that occurs occasionally and resolves quickly may not require immediate attention, though it is still worth mentioning at your next dental appointment.
 However, if the pain is severe, persistent, worsening, or accompanied by swelling, fever, or difficulty opening your mouth, it is advisable to contact your dental practice promptly.
+Your dental team can help you assess the urgency and arrange an appropriate appointment.

 Could gum disease cause pain when biting down?